shellzie/grunt-boot-server-async/README.md

 `matchString` is the string in stdout that indicates your server has fully started.
 This is used to determine when the task has completed and then done() is called.

-If you need to set any process environment variables, that assignment should be in a hash.
+If you need to set any process environment variables, that assignment should be in an `env` hash with the name of your environment variables in caps such as `GEM_SET`.
 As an example below, when booting a rails server, using `cwd` to change to the directory you want to boot up in is not enough to specify the gemset.
 The gemset does not get switched to properly from global gemset to your application specific gemset so you have to explicitly set it here.
 This is what I found.
 If there is a better way of doing it, please contribute.

 ```js
 grunt.initConfig({